Princes Risborough railway station: History

-The Watlington branch closed to passengers on 1 July 1957, and the route to Oxford via Thame closed on 7 January 1963; services over the GCR route ceased on 5 September 1966, leaving the present network of two lines to the north, to Banbury and to Aylesbury.
+The Watlington branch closed to passengers on 1 July 1957 and the route to Oxford via Thame closed on 7 January 1963; services over the GCR route ceased on 5 September 1966, this left the present network of two lines to the north to Banbury and to Aylesbury.

 The station was transferred from the Western Region of British Rail to the London Midland Region on 24 March 1974.

 Chiltern Railways considered reinstating the Wycombe Railway's Oxford extension via Thame, but instead constructed a chord at Bicester to permit services to run from the main line onto the westernmost section of the Varsity Line, restored between Bicester and Oxford; this permitted a new service to Oxford which opened in 2015.

-Part of the Watlington branch line has been reopened by the Chinnor and Princes Risborough Railway, which extended its heritage railway service to a new platform face at Princes Risborough station on the site of the former platform to Watlington, Platform 4; although the platform opened in August 2018, the platform as well as the Railway is still being maintained.
-Princes Risborough station currently has four platforms: Platform 1 for Aylesbury; Platform 2 from Aylesbury to London (via High Wycombe); Platform 3 for Bicester, Banbury, Oxford and Birmingham; and Platform 4 for the Chinnor and Princes Risborough Heritage Railway.
+Part of the Watlington branch line has been reopened by the Chinnor and Princes Risborough Railway, which extended its heritage railway service to the new platform 4 on the site of the former platform to Watlington; this opened in August 2018.

 Originally, two through roads allowed non-stop running clear of the platform roads.
-Radical cuts on the Chiltern Main Line and Great Central Main Line in the 1960s left the station with only two usable platforms - the current platforms 1 and 2.
-In 1998 to increase capacity on the line Chiltern Railways reinstated platform 3, the down platform, on top of the old down platform road, in a manner similar to that at West Ruislip.
+Radical cuts on the Chiltern Main Line and Great Central Main Line in the 1960s left the station with only two usable platforms: the current platforms 1 and 2.
+In 1998, to increase capacity on the line, Chiltern Railways reinstated platform 3, the down platform, on top of the old down platform road, in a manner similar to that at West Ruislip.
 Fragments of the original down platform are still visible at the station.
-The 'up' through road, removed from service as part of previous drastic running-down of the route which left only two usable platforms, was restored in September 2011 as part of Chiltern's Evergreen 3 upgrade project.
+The up through road, removed from service as part of previous drastic running-down of the route which left only two usable platforms, was restored in September 2011 as part of Chiltern's Evergreen 3 upgrade project.

 Signal box

-Built in 1904, Princes Risborough North Signal Box, located towards the northern end of Platform 3, is the largest surviving Great Western Railway signal box in the country.
-It closed in 1991 when modernisation of the line moved signalling operations to Marylebone and became a Grade II listed building after a successful public campaign to save it from demolition.
+Built in 1904, Princes Risborough North signal box, located towards the northern end of platform 3, is the largest surviving Great Western Railway signal box in the country.
+It closed in 1991, when modernisation of the line moved signalling operations to Marylebone; it became a Grade II listed building after a successful public campaign to save it from demolition.

 The Chinnor and Princes Risborough Railway Association were granted an agreement with National Rail allowing them to maintain the box and undertake restoration work after a period of neglect left the box damaged by weather and vandals.
 Work had previously ceased in 1998 due to safety concerns but was resumed in 2013.

-Services and operators

-The Monday to Friday off-peak service consists of: